Regional Consultative Committee

 Owner and Director, Cleverdon Agriculture - Grass Fed Black Angus

-Elke is an experienced non-executive director in the agribusiness and customer-owned banking sector with a passion for member-centric organisations.
-She brings a grower perspective coupled with her genuine drive to elevate the industry through innovation.
-She was selected to the National Farmers Federation ‘Diversity in Ag Leadership’ 2022, among 12 women nationally.
+Elke is an experienced non-executive director in the agriculture and customer-owned banking sector with a passion for member-centric organisations.
+She brings a grower perspective, coupled with her genuine drive to elevate the industry through innovation.
+She was selected to the National Farmers’ Federation ‘Diversity in Ag Leadership’ 2022, among 12 women nationally.

-Elke has a broad background in the agricultural industry as a producer and rural financial coach across regional NSW challenging business models & production systems for growers across a wide range of commodities.
-Elke is a joint owner & director of a broad acre family cattle farm at Harden NSW since 1993.
-Cleverdon Ag raises & trades black Angus cattle
+Elke has a broad background in the agricultural industry as a producer and rural financial coach across regional NSW, challenging business models and production systems for growers across a wide range of commodities.
+Elke has been a joint owner and director of a broadacre family cattle property at Harden, NSW, since 1993.
+Cleverdon Ag raises and trades black Angus cattle.

 Elke brings a wealth of financial, risk management and governance experience.
-Her current non-executive director roles include Local Land Services (NSW), Murrumbidgee Health (NSW Health) and SWS Credit Union.
-Some of her many strengths is a strong focus on strategy, risk and a triple bottom line while chairing large scale audit & risk committees
+Her current non-executive director roles include Horticulture Innovation Australia (HIA), Murrumbidgee Health (NSW Health) and SWS Bank (a regional financial institution in NSW).

 David Foote